 The Food Pantry secures food and non-food essentials (toilet paper, soap, toothpaste, laundry detergent, etc.) through purchases and donations.
 The Food Pantry purchases about half of what is distributed at significantly reduced costs through organizations such as Gleaners Food Bank and Save-A-Lot.
-Donated items are received from individuals, churches, businesses, and organizations as well as the Midwest Food Bank, Abrahams & Sons, USPS food drive, 40,000 Pounds of Giving, the USDA, and local grocery chains.
+Donated items are received from individuals, churches, businesses, and organizations as well as the Midwest Food Bank, Abrahams & Sons, USPS food drive, the USDA, and local grocery chains.
 We serve residents of Hancock County who meet government minimum income guidelines during six weekly open hours.
-We give each household in their monthly visit to the Food Pantry food for 7-10 days; enough to tide them over until their next month’s paycheck or SNAP vouchers.
+In each of their monthly visits to the Food Pantry, we give each household food for 7-10 days; enough to tide them over until their next month’s paycheck or SNAP vouchers.

 Additional programs have been implemented to assist various seasonal and demographic needs of our clients.
 These include:

 - Christmas Basket Meal – about 700 Christmas meals were given out in 2013 in addition to each client’s normal food distribution.
 This program is funded by donations to and administered by the Food Pantry.

 - BackSack Program – many of the families we serve include children and in 2011 we partnered with the Gleaners Food Bank to implement the BackSack program within our county school systems.
 The BackSack program provides packaged weekend meals to middle and elementary students with food insecurity.
 In the 2013-2014 school year, elementary schools in the Greenfield Central, Mount Vernon, and Eastern Hancock School Systems were served a total of 204 BackSacks per week.
 This program is funded by Gleaners Food Bank and the Food Pantry functions as a Community Partner to distribute the BackSacks to each school system.